eduardonunesp/eduardonunesp.github.io/content/Golang/practicing-golang-pt2.md

 	}
 }
 ```

-So finally, we can finish (or start, depends on the point of view).
-On line 3 should create a pool using the pool function that returns the channel, and on line 4 the value contained in the channel should be removed and inserted in the latestResult variable (which, as the name suggests, should keep the last result).
+Finally, we reach the concluding steps of our implementation.
+On line 3, we create a pool using the pool function, which returns a channel.
+On line 4, the value from this channel is retrieved and stored in the latestResult variable, which, as its name suggests, holds the most recent result.
+Up to line 19, various initialization routines are performed, including setting variables, checking the environment, and, if necessary, changing the HTTP port (which is essential when deploying to platforms like Heroku).
+On line 21, a handler is created for the root route “/” and assigned to a function designed to handle HTTP requests.

-Up to line 19, initialization routines will be performed, such as setting variables and checking the environment, and if it is necessary to change the HTTP port (necessary when using Heroku).
-On line 21 a handler is created for the route “/” and assigned to a function, which should receive the HTTP request, at this moment on line 22 comes the keyword select that tests: if in case a value was successfully removed from the channel follows with execution or default value: if no value has been removed, ie, if the channel is empty you can also follow successfully.
-Finally, the latestResult value is written to the HTTP response; now the result it should return the value to the requesting user.
+At this point, on line 22, the select statement is used to check if a value was successfully retrieved from the channel.
+If a value is present, the corresponding execution path is followed; otherwise, the default case is executed if the channel is empty.
+Finally, the latestResult value is written to the HTTP response, ensuring that the requesting user receives the most recent USD value.